ernestgd/ernestgd/README.md

 - 👋 Hi, I’m @ernestgd
 - 👀 I’m interested in ... getting back to work
 - 🌱 I’m currently learning ... utility
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... my death bed
-- 📫 How to reach me ...
+- 📫 How to reach me ...reach and you will touch.

 <!---
 ernestgd/ernestgd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.